Street Maintenance and Reconstruction Program

 In February, 2014, the City Council appointed a citizen committee to assist in exploring funding mechanisms and program options regarding a street maintenance program and to make recommendations concerning street reconstruction.
 Once a plan is in place this committee will also assist council in developing methods to educate the public and provide feedback as the process moves forward.

-On January 8, 2015, the Committee will present its final report to the City Council.
+On January 8, 2015, the Committee presented a final report to the City Council.

 Ed Komandosky, Chair Dolores Garza, Vice Chair